Oyster Widget Developer Docs (v1)

 How to listen and react

 Your callback receives { event, data }.
-Events are emitted by the widget core via postMessage, and forwarded by this library after origin/source checks.
+Events are emitted by the widget via postMessage, and forwarded by this library after origin/source checks.

 Supported callback events